David Rowland (property developer): Football issues

 In 1988, Rowland helped fund a lawyer, David Duff, in a failed takeover of Edinburgh Hibernian, parent company of Scottish Premier Division football club Hibernian.
 Eventually the company went into receivership.

 In 2013, Rowland-owned Fordham Sports Management Ltd. acquired Manchester City's top players' image rights.

 Conservative Party

 In the year before the 2010 United Kingdom general election, Rowland donated £2.8m to the Conservative Party, making him the party's major donor.

-In 2010, he was announced as being the next Treasurer of the Conservative Party.
-After this announcement, the Daily Mail published a series of articles that were critical of him.

-After public criticism of his former status as a tax exile, Rowland resigned before taking the position.
 Rowland had lived in Guernsey, but returned to full United Kingdom residency in order to make donations to the Conservatives.
 Electoral law in the United Kingdom prohibits foreign donations to political parties.

 In August 2010, Rowland made another donation of £1 million to the Conservative Party.
 In May 2017, he gave £200,000 to the Conservative Party.

 Personal life

 Rowland moved from London to Paris at the age of 24, then Monte Carlo, Monaco, and finally Guernsey, where he has lived since at least 2005.
-He lives at Havilland Hall, the largest privately owned estate on the island, where in 2005, Prince Andrew unveiled a life-size bronze statue of Rowland smoking a cigar in a "vaguely Churchillian pose".
+He lives at Havilland Hall, the largest privately owned estate on the island, where in 2005, Andrew Mountbatten Windsor unveiled a life-size bronze statue of Rowland smoking a cigar in a "vaguely Churchillian pose".